dabeaz/curio/docs/reference.rst

         await disable_cancellation(some_operation, x, y, z)
         ...

-It is not possible for a function executing inside a block where cancellation has been disabled to reenable it.
+Note: It is not possible for cancellation to be reenabled inside code where it has been disabled.

 Synchronization Primitives
 --------------------------